NayyerAhmad/OS_PL/README.md

 3. Fetching data from an API: Used the fetch function to retrieve data from APIs.

 4. Custom components: Building custom components based on the project needs

+5. database

+## Upcoming features

+what neeeds to be learned and what updates will be pushed

 ## Conclusion